kulbhushanchand/kulbhushanchand.github.io-v2/_pages/projects/classroom-gamification.md

 ## Tools used for this project

-All tools and tecnologies are free and thus no cost incurs in deployment or making of this project.
+All tools and tecnologies are free and thus no cost incurs in deployment of this project.
 The important ones are -

 - GitHub
 - Google Sheets and Google Drive